frostdevelop/.github/profile/README.md

 * Candy3D: A 3d workstation made to be compatible with mobile devices
 * VoxelShooter: A FPS game made using Trender and socket.io
 * DestOS: A linux based operating system made for smartphones and watches that allows the desktop experience to be portable
+* AI Jokes: Pretty obvious
+* UnderBot: A robot that can help you reach hard to reach places
+* StockBot: A bot for trading stocks
+* 3DGraphCE: A 3D grapher for the TI-84 plus CE
+* FOCUS: A Google Extension to help you focus
+* TRay: A Raytracer lol
+* DLight: An AI lighting model to relight images
 ---
 ### We program:
 * Extensions